 Discussion

+Similarity of journal names

+As Manca et al. (2020) highlight, publishers could not explain not following best practices since there are settled by the industry principles for transparency and best practices in scholarly publishing.
+The Committee on Publication Ethics (COPE) released the Principles of Transparency and Best Practices in Scholarly Publishing (last version published 15 January 2018) together with the Directory of Open-Access Journals (DOAJ), the Open-Access Scholarly Publishers Association (OASPA), and the World Association of Medical Editors (WAME).
+Therefore, these Principles, supported by different institutions, are useful for detecting deviation from best practices in publishing.

+Regarding journal names, aforementioned Principles state they “shall be unique and not be one that is easily confused with other journal or might mislead potential authors and readers about the journal’s origin or association with other journals”.
+However, as previously shown, some MDPI journals’ name are very similar to other publishers journals breaching the required condition of not been easily confused with another journal.

+APCs

-The high APC in JCR-indexed MDPI-journals (from 1000CHF to 2000 CHF) needs to be contextualized.
+The APC in JCR-indexed MDPI-journals (from 1000CHF to 2000 CHF) needs to be contextualized.
+It is difficult however to contextualize the analysis of APC in JCR-indexed MDPI journals for two reasons.
+First, a proper systematic and structured overview of APC rates it is not available.
+Second, only limited insights are possible because not all the journals in the control group are in the framework of gold open access (which would allow a direct comparison).
 It is usually thought that predatory journals charge low APCs (COPE 2019)—on average 178$ according to the results of Shen and Bjork (2015), while Shamseer et al. (2017) warned researchers from the biomedical field that APCs lower than 150$ were suspect.
 However, significant differences have been found between large publishers (publishing more than 100 journals) that charge an average fee of 796$ and the publishers of a single journal that charge an average fee of 83$ (Shen and Bjork, 2015).

 More specifically, the case of the mega-publisher OMICS International is well known, which publishes 700 different journals and has been ordered to pay 50.1 million USD in damages in the USA ‘for deceiving thousands of authors who published in its journals and attended its conferences’ (Brainard 2019).
 Its average APC amounts to 1,138USD (OMICS 2020).
-Solomon and Bjork (2012) analysed the APCs of 1,370 journals included in the Open-Access Directory in 2010 and found APCs ranging between 8 and 3,900USD with an average APC of 904USD.
+Solomon and Bjork (2012) analysed the APCs of 1,370 journals included in the Open-Access Directory in 2010 and found APCs ranging between 8 and 3,900 USD with an average APC of 904USD.

 The increase in APCs was qualified as hyperinflation by Khoo (2019) and was not exclusive to MDPI, as in his study, which covered 319 journals of the four-largest APC-funded open-access publishers—Hindawi, Frontiers, MDPI, and BioMed Central Ltd. (BMC)—between 2012 and 2018, he found overall APC rises in all of them ranging between 17% and 220% and, likewise, observed a rise in the number of articles per journal.